1966 FIFA World Cup final: Champions photograph and statue

 One of the enduring images of the celebrations in Wembley immediately after the game was the picture of the captain Bobby Moore holding the Jules Rimet Trophy aloft, on the shoulders of Geoff Hurst and Ray Wilson, together with Martin Peters.
 In recognition of Moore and other West Ham United players' contribution to the win, the club and Newham Borough Council jointly commissioned a statue of this scene.
-On 28 April 2003 Prince Andrew as president of The Football Association, duly unveiled the World Cup Sculpture (also called The Champions) in a prominent place near West Ham's ground, at the time, the Boleyn Ground, at the junction of Barking Road and Green Street.
+On 28 April 2003, the then Prince Andrew, as president of The Football Association, duly unveiled the World Cup Sculpture (also called The Champions) in a prominent place near West Ham's ground, at the time, the Boleyn Ground, at the junction of Barking Road and Green Street.
 The 4 metre-high bronze piece was sculpted by Philip Jackson and weighed 4 tonnes.

 Cultural impact

 Broadcasting and viewership

 The final is the most watched event ever on British television, as of July 2021, attracting 32.30 million viewers.